puyanwei/midnight-blue/README.md

 Images maybe changed if I am unable to find a match, but I'll try and be as close as possible.

+BREAKPOINTS
+small: 519px;
+medium: 767px;
+large: 1023px;
+extra-large: 1199px;

+The albums wont have reponsive designs so I'll improvise them like in this [video](https://youtu.be/lZ2JX_6SGNI) about minmax.

 ### Installation

 ```